gerardpc/python-course/docs/sections/python/python_projects.md

 !!!note
     Some basic nomeclature:

     * **Python module**: a file containing Python code.
 It can be imported by other Python modules.
     * **Python package**: a directory containing several Python modules or other Python packages.
+Very

-    It can be imported by other Python modules.
+    often, a Python package will also contain a `__init__.py` file, which is a Python module that is executed when the package is imported (but it is not necessary to have it).
+A Python package can be imported by other Python modules.

 ## Project structure